metacpan/metacpan-cpan-extracted/distros/D/Data-Random-Structure-UTF8/README.md

 - `$paramshashref` : can contain one or more of the following keys:
     - `'numbers'` set it to 1 to look for numbers (possibly among other things).
     If set to 1 and a number `123` or `"123"` is found, this sub returns 1.
+    Set it to 0 to not look for numbers at all (and not report if there are no numbers) - _don't bother checking for numbers_, that's what setting this to zero means.
     - `'strings-unicode'` set it to 1 to look for unicode strings (possibly among other things).
     The definition of "unicode string" is that at least one its characters is unicode.
     If set to 1 and a "unicode string" is found, this sub returns 1.